KorAP/KorAP-Tokenizer/Readme.md

 Alternatively, you can also provide `KorAPTokenizer` implementations independently on the class path and select them with the `--tokenizer-class` option.

-Please note that the current `DerekoDfaTokenizer_en` implementation is mainly for demonstration purposes and only contains a small list of abbreviations.

 ## Installation
 ```shell script
 $ MAVEN_OPTS="-Xss50m" mvn clean install